Search engine is loading. Please wait…

 Driver’s license

-All visitors must have a valid driver’s license from their home country.
-Many rental companies accept overseas licenses, but some may ask for an International Driving Permit (IDP), especially if your license is not in English or uses a non-Roman alphabet.
-Bring your original license and make sure it has been held for at least one year if possible, as some providers apply this rule.
+You will need a valid driving license from your home country.
+Many rental companies accept overseas licenses, but an International Driving Permit (IDP) may be requested if your license is not in English or uses a non-Roman alphabet.
+Bring your original license with you, as an IDP is a translation document and does not replace the original.

 Age requirement